Olofinbola1/Olofinbola1.github.io/README.md

 ## About Me

 I'm an aspiring cybersecurity specialist with a strong passion for protecting digital systems and understanding how real-world cyber threats work.
-As a lifelong learner, I'm currently exploring tools like *Wireshark, Snort, Hydra, Wazuh, and pfSense* while building hands-on skills in ethical hacking, network monitoring, and threat detection.
+As a lifelong learner, I'm currently exploring tools like *Wireshark, ubuntu, kali,  Wazuh, and pfSense* while building hands-on skills in ethical hacking, network monitoring, and threat detection.

-Every small success — whether it's detecting a suspicious packet or simulating a brute-force attack in a lab environment — motivates me to keep learning and improving.
+Every small success whether it's detecting a suspicious packet or simulating a brute-force attack in a lab environment motivates me to keep learning and improving.

 ## Current Goals